 LED boat lights provide a natural look to your vessel without any distracting glare.
 Before you choose an LED light that is right for you, however, you may have some questions.
-Let’s dive into 10 common question about LED boat lights to get you started.
+Let’s dive into 17 common questions about LED boat lights to get you started.

 1. Why Should I Use LED Lights on My Boat?

-Add that difference up over 20-30 lights in a boat and the power saving is significant, especially if you spend days at a time away from shore-power.
+Add that difference up to over 20-30 lights in a boat and the power saving is significant, especially if you spend days at a time away from shore power.
 On top of power savings, LED lights don’t heat up as much as halogen, and last significantly longer than halogen bulbs.

 2. How Do I Change My Boat’s Lights From Halogen to LED

-There’s two ways this can be done.
+There are two ways this can be done.
 The first is simply replacing all the halogen bulbs in your existing fixtures with LED replacement bulbs of a similar style.
-The other option would be to swap entire fixtures, which can be more costly, but will last longer.
+The other option would be to swap entire fixtures, which can be more costly but will last longer.
 For more information comparing LED & halogen, check out LED vs. Halogen: Should I Convert to LED Lighting on my Boat?

 3. Can I Dim My LED Lights with Existing Dimmers?